denizzzka/dpq2/README.md

 dpq2
 ====

-(Under heavy development, do not use it now!)

 This is yet another attempt to create a good interface to PostgreSQL from the D 2.0 programming language.